ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/CellularInterface.md

 The CellularBase provides a C++ API for connecting to the internet over a Cellular device.

-Arm Mbed OS provides a reference implementation of CellularBase, which you can find [here](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver).
+Arm Mbed OS provides a [reference implementation of CellularBase](https://github.com/ARMmbed/mbed-os/tree/master/features/netsocket/cellular/generic_modem_driver), which has more information.

 ### CellularBase class reference